|

 By April 2000, Manchester United had become interested in acquiring

-van Nistelrooy, despite medical tests showing a weakness in
+van Nistelrooy, despite medical tests showing a weakness in his

-the same knee and was forced to watch Euro2000 by television.
+knee and was forced to watch Euro2000 by television.

-Considerable encouragement by Sir Alex Ferguson was a source
+Considerable encouragement by Sir Alex Ferguson was a source of

-of strength in the player's rehabilitation, and, with the aid
+strength in the player's rehabilitation, and, with the aid of

-of a personal trainer, he set out on the road to recovery.
+a personal trainer, he set out on the road to recovery.

 By March 2001, van Nistelrooy made a comeback with PSV, continuing